projects carried out

 When I was asked to participate in the manifestation Culture Nature in the Amstelpark in Amsterdam it seemed appropriate to me to think up a plan that was not bound to one place but would include the whole park.
 Not least because the Amstelpark was created as an exhibition of different elements and gardens together.

 The Amstelpark originated in the 1972 Floriade, an international horticultural exhibition.
 The exhibition grounds covered not only the current Amstelpark but also the Beatrixpark and part of the dike where the ring road Zuid is now found.
 International and national contributors designed the park at that time.
 It consisted of various locations, such as the dahliarama, the rhododendron valley and the rosarium.
 After the Floriade, efforts were made to preserve the original contributions.
 That is why you still come across a wide variety of flowers, plants and trees in this park.
 Some of the original contributions, such as the Japanese garden and the Belgian garden can still be found.
-See Floriade 1972 for films, pictures and the catalogue.
+See Floriade 1972 (dutch only) for films, pictures and the catalogue.

 The park is still unity in diversity.
 It seemed extremely appropriate to me to let art grow and blossom here throughout a summer.
 An unself-conscious growth of the same adoption boards, however with completely different views from the View Adoption Plan 1 (VAP) gradually covered the whole park.